bcbio/bcbio-nextgen/docs/contents/cloud.rst

 The easiest way to organize AWS projects is using an analysis folder inside an `S3 bucket <http://aws.amazon.com/s3/>`_.
 Create a bucket and folder for your analysis and upload fastq, BAM and, optionally, a region BED file.
+Bucket names should include only lowercase letters, numbers and hyphens (``-``) to conform to `S3 bucket naming restrictions <http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html>`_ and avoid issues with resolution of SSL keys.
+You can create buckets and upload files using the
-You can do this using the `AWS S3 web console <https://console.aws.amazon.com/s3/>`_, `the AWS cli client <http://aws.amazon.com/cli/>`_ or specialized tools like `gof3r <https://github.com/rlmcpherson/s3gof3r>`_.
+`AWS S3 web console <https://console.aws.amazon.com/s3/>`_,
+`the AWS cli client <http://aws.amazon.com/cli/>`_ or specialized tools like `gof3r <https://github.com/rlmcpherson/s3gof3r>`_.